 Stockton's parents, Richard and Betty, met while playing for the Chatham Textile League in Elkin, N.C.
 A native of Greensboro, N.C., Stockton grew up with the legend of basketball along Tobacco Road.
 She lived in the heart of ACC country where several conference tournaments were held and was actually on hand the night North Carolina State defeated UCLA in the NCAA Final Four on March 23, 1974.

-With a background as ingrained in basketball as the hardwood she strolls several times during the season, Stockton enters her 20th season at the helm of the Tulane women's basketball program where she is the winningest coach in program history.
+With a background as ingrained in basketball as the hardwood she strolls several times during the season, Stockton enters her 21st season at the helm of the Tulane women's basketball program where she is the winningest coach in program history.
 Stockton and the Green Wave will embark into new territory in 2014-15 as Tulane competes in the American Athletic Conference for the first time.